 Refer to the 5010/D.0 Announcements page for information about MN–ITS functionality, technical information, scheduled downtimes and other notifications.

 This Industry Initiatives section gives you quick, easy access to current federal and state industry initiatives that potentially impact your business.
 Please review these pages on a regular basis.
-We will note changes to the right of the initiative as we update the pages.

 DHS is conducting internal testing for system changes required for ICD-10 implementation.
 As internal testing nears completion, we will provide more information about external testing opportunities on our ICD-10 web page.